-21. A person who, contrary to section 18, informs any person other than his attorney-atlaw, of the fact of the issue of a request or of any communication relevant to the matter to which the request relates, commits an offence and is liable on summary conviction to a fine of one thousand dollars and to imprisonment for six months.
+21. A person who, contrary to section 18, informs any person other than that person's attorney-at-law, of the fact of the issue of a request or of any communication relevant to the matter to which the request relates, commits an offence and is liable on summary conviction to a fine of one thousand dollars and to imprisonment for six months.